firebase/flutterfire/docs/app-check/default-providers.md

 App Check debug provider instead of a real attestation provider.

 See [Use App Check with the debug provider in Flutter apps](/docs/app-check/flutter/debug-provider).

+### Additional Steps to Enable App Check on Specific Devices (e.g. Xiaomi)
+For certain devices like Xiaomi, you need to enable "Meets basic device integrity" in the Play Integrity API settings, as mentioned in [this issue comment](https://github.com/firebase/flutterfire/issues/17106#issuecomment-2663422877), to ensure App Check functions properly.